 The event has also given several Australian players the chance to launch themselves onto the international stage after breakthrough victories at Huntingdale.
 They include the likes of Ian Baker-Finch, Craig Parry, Richard Green and Peter Lonard.

 Unfortunately the Australian Masters ceased after the 2015 event.
+At this stage there is no news of the event beginning again.

 2010 - Stuart Appleby